-According to SIMCOE, Tiffany 5 is an area source of HAPs as defined in subpart ZZZZ.
-Emission unit C100 is considered a reconstructed engine that was reconstructed after June 12, 2006.
-Emission units AL1 and AL2 are considered new stationary RICE that commenced construction after June 12, 2006.
-In accordance with § 63.6590(c), all three engines must meet the requirements of Subpart ZZZZ by meeting the requirements of 40 CFR Part 60 Subpart JJJJ.
-Therefore, Tiffany 5 does not have additional requirements under Subpart ZZZZ.
+According to SIMCOE, the Tiffany 3 Pad is an area source of HAPs as defined in subpart ZZZZ.
+According to 40 CFR 63.6590(c), all five engines are subject to stationary RICE regulations under 40 CFR 60, Subpart JJJJ.
+Therefore, Tiffany 3 is not subject to any additional requirements under Subpart ZZZZ.